fpaterson/web-resume/README.md

 # web-resume
 Una web con mi CV como forma de practicar desarrollo front-end.
-A web with my CV as a way of practicing fron-end development.
+A web with my CV as a way of practicing front-end development.